 Our Bachelor of Science (Hons) Adult Nursing and Bachelor of Science (Hons) Mental Health Nursing degrees include practice-based learning routes for those already working in healthcare.

 We work with Scottish health boards and private partners to deliver our Scottish Government funded Pre-Registration Nursing (PRN) programme.

 This programme provides an ideal opportunity to nurture and develop staff within NHS Ayrshire and Arran to reach their true potential, by becoming exceptional registered nurses working within both Adult and Mental Health care settings.Chris Rodden, Quality Improvement Lead – Professional and Improvement Education at NHS Ayrshire and Arran, pictured above standing fifth from right.

 Keith Allan is a newly-registered nurse from NHS Ayrshire and Arran.
-Read his story here.
+Read his story.

 The Scottish Government has agreed funding for a pilot linked to widening access and the remote/rural agenda that enables healthcare support workers, from the care home sector within the geographical areas of our partner Health Boards in Scotland, to apply for funded places on our pre-registration programme.

 We are happy to discuss partnerships with employers in the independent sector to enable them to develop their staff to meet their needs.

 The OU in Scotland also offers a Certificate and Diploma of Higher Education in Healthcare Practice for healthcare support staff.
 These are standalone qualifications, which may also be stepping stones to an application for a PRN degree.
 For qualified nurses who are not graduates, we offer a Bachelor of Science (Hons) Nursing Practice degree.
-Students on this degree, as well as the Certificate and Diploma, may receive employer sponsorship, or for information on potential funding support click here.
+Students on this degree, as well as the Certificate and Diploma, may receive employer sponsorship, or for information on potential funding support visit our fees and funding page.